polyaxon/polyaxon/templates/experimentation/jobs.md

 ## Tracking job resources

-To view the resources of a specific job, you need to have the experiment sequence it belongs to, and the job uuid
+To view the resources of a specific job, you need to have the experiment sequence it belongs to, and the job sequence within that experiment.

 For example